Spinal adjustment: Effects

+There is no good evidence that chiropractic manipulation is effective in helping manage lower back pain.
+A 2011 critical evaluation of 45 systematic reviews concluded that the data included in the study "fail[ed] to demonstrate convincingly that spinal manipulation is an effective intervention for any condition."
+Spinal manipulation may be cost-effective for sub-acute or chronic low back pain, but the results for acute low back pain were insufficient.
+No compelling evidence exists to indicate that maintenance chiropractic care adequately prevents symptoms or diseases.

 Musculoskeletal disorders

 The effects of spinal adjustment vary depending on the method performed.
 All techniques claim effects similar to other manual therapies, ranging from decreased muscle tension to reduced stress.
 Studies show that most patients go to chiropractors for musculoskeletal problems: 60% with low back pain, and the rest with head, neck and extremity symptoms. (p.
 219) Also the article "Chiropractic: A Profession at the Crossroads of Mainstream and Alternative Medicine" states that, "chiropractic was to be a revolutionary system of healing based on the premise that neurologic dysfunction caused by 'impinged' nerves at the spinal level was the cause of most dis-ease". (p.
 218) The mechanisms that are claimed to alter nervous system function and affect overall health are seen as speculative in nature, however, clinical trials have been conducted that include "placebo-controlled comparisons [and] comparisons with other treatments". (p.
 220) The American Chiropractic Association promotes chiropractic care of infants and children under the theory that "poor posture and physical injury, including birth trauma, may be common primary causes of illness in children and can have a direct and significant impact not only on spinal mechanics, but on other bodily functions".

-The effects of spinal manipulation have been shown to include: temporary relief of musculoskeletal pain, increased range of joint motion, changes in facet joint kinematics, increased pain tolerance and increased muscle strength. (p.
-222) Common side effects of spinal manipulative therapy (SMT) are characterized as mild to moderate and may include: local discomfort, headache, tiredness, or radiating discomfort. (p.
-222).